Bequests & Future Giving

 Finally, let us properly thank you

-Join your friends and neighbors as a member of the Legacy Society for Hampton Roads.
+Join your friends and neighbors as a member of the Legacy Society of Hampton Roads.
 This lets the Hampton Roads Community Foundation staff and board thank you during your lifetime for your future gift.
 You will receive invitations to special events just for them.

 Interested in hearing more about bequests and charitable giving?
 Call us at (727) 622-7951 to learn more and set up a meeting.